 Maximum acceptable concentration (MAC) is the highest amount of a substance in drinking water that is safe for a person to drink.
 This value is set to protect an average person from a substance in drinking water, if they drink 1.5 litres of water each day over 70 years.

 Aesthetic objective (AO) looks at the taste, odor, and appearance of drinking water.
 The AO is the level of a substance used to decide if people will use or drink the water.

 If you have any questions about your drinking water test results, please contact a

 Talk to your doctor if you have questions about substances in drinking water and if they could affect your heath.

 0.3 mg/L or less

-You do not need to worry about the results for conductivity, cation/anion sum, ion balance, and percentage difference as these tests are done for lab work purposes only.
+The results for conductivity, cation/anion sum, ion balance, and percentage difference on your water test results are only used for lab purposes.